tytydraco/yessleep/out/Premises_Part_1.md

 After pulling myself together, I got in the shower to wash the day off of me.
 Every time I closed me eyes, I saw her.
 My mom, with that horrid smile, piercing me with her eyes.
 Quickly, I finished up and prepared for sleep, thinking a good rest would set me straight.
 Unfortunately, that would not be the case.

 For what felt like hours, I tossed and turned through the night, the images I seen playing back in my head like a video tape.
 The stairwell, the ever-changing walls and floors, Keeley trapped in the room with mom, or...whatever is pretending to be her.
 My mind kept swimming, wondering what happened before I got there.
 Even when I drifted off, I had the first nightmare I'd had in years.
 I'm not much of a dreamer, so when I do I tend to remember most if not all of it.
+Even now, wide awake, I shudder thinking back to it.

 I was still in my bed, but unable to move.
 My eyes frantically darted around and I realized I was in that white room Keeley was locked in.
 What little light shown swung from the ceiling, dimly flickering as it swayed.
 The only sound was the same droning feedback that came from the intercom earlier.
 Another noise made itself known and I saw two hands rise up from the end of the bed frame and grip the top with long black claws.
 A dark figure heaved itself upward, lumbering over my paralyzed body.
 The breathing coming from me was so visceral it felt as if my lungs were the size of a baseball.
 Before I knew it, mom was at the foot of my bed looking into me with the face ripping smile I ruthlessly hated.